 When backpacking through certain parts of the world you will have to get used to a particular cultural aspect of shopping very quickly.
 Haggling.
 Knowing how and when to haggle is not only an integral part of the backpacking experience, it can save you a lot of money too!

-The ancient and noble art of haggling (also known as Not Getting Ripped Off – Fu) is a skill that you will have to master when you are backpacking on a budget, as not only will it stop you getting taken for a ride, but it will also save you a considerable amount of money, let you stick to that budget you planned before you set off, and get you some great deals in the bargain.
+The ancient and noble art of haggling (also known as Not Getting Ripped Off – Fu) is a skill that you will have to master when you are backpacking on a budget, as not only will it stop you getting taken for a ride but it will also save you a considerable amount of money, let you stick to that budget you planned before you set off, and get you some great deals in the bargain.

 What’s more, in many parts of the world, it is even expected!

 I know it is completely opposite to many cultures here in the West, but it is simply the way things are done in other parts of the world.
 The vendor will think it’s his lucky day if you don’t even try!
-Either that or they’ll think you’re a tour group sheep straight off the tour bus and jack the prices up ten times what they were originally going to quote you.
+Either that or they’ll think you’re a package tour sheep straight off the tour bus and jack the prices up ten times what they were originally going to quote you.
 Either way it’s not good for you.

 A lot of people – especially if they are a little shy or do not have a lot of self confidence – find it extremely hard to haggle.
 I can understand this to an extent, you may think it is rude, you don’t want to cause offence or upset anyone.
 You may not even feel that you have the right to haggle, well don’t worry about it.